alinex/node-monitor/README.md

 - init(cb) - initialize the check once
 - prerun(cb) - method to be called before each run (optional)
 - run(cb) - runing the acquisition of data
-- calc(res, cb) - calculating the values from the result set
+- calc(cb) - calculating the values from the result set
+- report - create an additional detail report from the results (optional)

 ### Actor Structure